hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/4-Storage/3-Manage and configure LVM storage.md

 ## `vgreduce`

-Revome a PV from a VG
+Remove a PV from a VG

 ```bash
 [bob@centos-host ~]$ sudo vgreduce volume1 /dev/vdd